Strangedip/ProjectE/README.md

 1. home menu (login menu)
 2. user login : check username password correction
 3. create new account : check validity of all details
+4. added Pages class with page options and input method

 To Do Task: